-DRAFT: January, 2015
+DRAFT: September, 2015

 Direct correspondence to sean.reardon@stanford.edu.
-Ximena A. Portilla's work on this paper was supported by a grant from the Institute of Education Sciences (R305B090016) to Stanford University (Sean F. Reardon, Principal Investigator).
+Ximena A. Portilla's work on this paper was supported by a grant from the Institute of Education Sciences (R305B090016) during her graduate training at Stanford University (Sean F. Reardon, Principal Investigator).
 We thank Demetra Kalogrides for excellent research assistance.
 The opinions expressed are ours and do not represent views of the Institute or the U.S. Department of Education.
 Any errors are our fault.